Reddit for SEO: How Reddit Impacts Google Rankings in 2026

 Table of Contents▼

-- Section 2: How Reddit Threads Rank in Google
+- How Do Reddit Threads Rank in Google?

-- Section 5: Building a Reddit SEO Strategy
+- How to Build a Reddit SEO Strategy

-- Section 6: Case Study — Reddit Threads Ranking Page 1 for Commercial Keywords
+- Case Study: Reddit Threads Ranking Page 1 for Commercial Keywords

 Reddit used to be an afterthought in most SEO strategies.
 A place where you might post a link and hope for some referral traffic, nothing more.